MicrosoftDocs/cloud-adoption-framework/docs/secure/secure-teams-roles.md

     - Security teams are shifting from a (slightly adversarial) quality control role to role that enables technical teams: making the secure path into the easiest path.
 Security teams reduce friction and barriers by using automation, documentation, training, and other strategies.

-- Security teams are increasingly broadening their skills to look at security problems across multiple technologies and systems to address the full attacker lifecycle, rather than focusing on narrow technical areas (network security, endpoint security, application security, and cloud security, for example).
-This skill development need is further amplified by the fact that cloud platforms integrate different technologies closely together.
+- Security teams are increasingly broadening their skills to look at security problems across multiple technologies and systems.
+They address the full attacker lifecycle, rather than focusing on narrow technical areas (network security, endpoint security, application security, and cloud security, for example).
+The fact that cloud platforms integrate different technologies closely together amplifies this skill development need.

-- The increased rate of change from both technology and security cloud services requires that security processes are continuously updated to keep in synch and manage risk effectively.
+- The increased rate of change from both technology and security cloud services requires that security processes are continuously updated to keep in sync and manage risk effectively.

 - Security threats now reliably bypass network-based security controls, so security teams need to adopt a Zero Trust approach that includes identity, application security, endpoint security, cloud security, CI/CD, user education, and other controls.